indilib/indi-3rdparty/indi-pentax/README.md

 ## Compatibility

-### PTP Mode

-Cameras listed as officially supported by the SDK (but not yet confirmed):
+In general, a greater number of cameras are supported in MSC mode.
+However, for more recent cameras, PTP mode will probably be more reliable.

+Based on the documentation for the libraries that this driver relies upon, the following cameras *should* work.
+However, only cameras with an asterisk are actually confirmed.
+Please let me know if you verify support for these or any other camera:

+- Pentax K-01 (MSC - known bugs)
-- PENTAX K-1 Mark II
+- PENTAX K-1 (PTP, MSC?)
-- PENTAX KP
-- PENTAX K-1
+- PENTAX K-1 Mark II (PTP, MSC?)
-- PENTAX 645Z

-Additional cameras confirmed to work:
-- PENTAX K-70

-Cameras confirmed *not* to work:
-- None so far, but it is expected that only more recent cameras will work.

-### MSC Mode

-The driver should work with any camera listed as supported by PkTriggerCord (see https://pktriggercord.melda.info), though only the K-70 is currently confirmed.
-This includes:
+- Pentax K-3 / K-3 II (MSC)
+- Pentax K-5 (MSC)
+- Pentax K-5 II / K-5 IIs (MSC)

-- Pentax K-x
+- Pentax K-7 (MSC)
-- Pentax K10D (Samsung GX-10) (fw 1.20 or later)
+- Pentax K10D / Samsung GX-10 (MSC - fw 1.20 or later)
-- Pentax K20D (Samsung GX-20)
+- Pentax K20D / Samsung GX-20 (MSC)
-- Pentax K200D
-- Pentax K-7
-- Pentax K-r
+- Pentax K-30 (MSC)
-- Pentax K-5
+- Pentax K-50 (MSC - known bugs)
+- PENTAX K-70 (PTP, MSC - with bugs) *
-- Pentax K-m / K2000
+- Pentax K200D (MSC)
-- Pentax K-30
+- Pentax K-500 (MSC)
+- PENTAX 645Z (PTP, MSC?)
-- Pentax K-01 (known bugs)
+- Pentax K-r (MSC)
-- Pentax K-5 II / K-5 IIs
+- Pentax K-m / K2000 (MSC)
-- Pentax K-50 (known bugs)
+- PENTAX KP (PTP, MSC?)

+Cameras suspected to have limited MSC support include:

-- Pentax K-3 / K-3 II
+- Pentax istDS2
-- Pentax K-500
+- Pentax istDL
-- Pentax K-70 (known bugs)
+- Pentax K100D Super

-Cameras listed as *not* working with PkTriggerCord include:
+Cameras likely *not* to work include:

 - Pentax istDS
 - Pentax istD